mrismanaziz/Reforestation/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## What do you call a magician who has lost their magic?
+Ian.